 - Address: Clarkston Community Education Center, 6558 Walden Road, Clarkston

 - Schedule: 9 a.m.-1 p.m.
 Saturdays June 8-Oct.
 12, 2019

 - Phone: 248-505-6848

-Find a variety of locally grown produce, Michigan-made produce, grass-fed beef, fresh breads, artisan jewelry, natural body care products, live music and more.
+Find a variety of locally grown produce, Michigan-made products, grass-fed beef, fresh breads, artisan jewelry, natural body care products, live music and more.